Blog

 However, skipping this step or rushing through it can lead to further delays down the road, so it’s best to focus on planning your recruitment for an open position.

-Step 2: Active Recruitment
+Step 2: Active Recruiting and Screening

 From the time the job requisition is open, it’s time to search for candidates actively.
 This step is perhaps the most unique and varies in time for completion.
 In this part of the process, candidates are screened and interviewed.
 Depending on the job, there may need to be extensive and multiple rounds of interviews to vet a candidate properly.
 For example, filling an executive or managerial position could take up to 120 days.